 - Business Center - Offers internet, phone & fax machines.
 Location: B Gates on Mezzanine Level

-- Car Rentals - Advantage • Alamo • Avis • Budget • Dollar • E-Z • Enterprise • Hertz • National • Payless • Thrifty.
+- Car Rentals - Advantage • Alamo • Avis • Budget • Dollar • E-Z • Enterprise • Fox • Hertz • National • Payless • Thrifty.
 Location: Courtesy shuttles depart from Jeppesen Terminal, Level 5, Island 4.

-- Cots - In the event of bad weather or delays, this airport has a supply of cots for stranded travellers.
-A site visitor shared this tip: "In the business center in the middle of the “B” Terminal (not sure of other terminals), there’s a cot located in the far cubical which is the widest cubical.
+Pro-Tip: Jeff sent us this email: In the business center in the middle of the “B” Terminal (not sure of other terminals), there’s a cot located in the far cubical which is the widest cubical.
 Saw it earlier and now someone is using it to sleep.
-I don’t have time to check the other similar cubicles or terminals, but I would assume they’ve placed them in those locations as well."
-Thanks Jeff!
-If you have any information or photos, please email me.
+I don’t have time to check the other similar cubicles or terminals, but I would assume they’ve placed them in those locations as well.

 - Information Desk - There are four Information Booths.
 Locations: Center Core of A, B and C Gates • Jeppesen Terminal, Level 5 • Arrivals Area